 The twin Venford falls are found in a secluded and quiet spot of land close to Venford reservoir.
-This mystical and beautiful spot is a great place to visit to get away from the crowds of people and enjoy some remoteness, it's a great spot for a picnic in the summer as well.
+This mystical and beautiful spot is a great place to visit to get away from the crowds of people and enjoy some remoteness whilst enjoying part of the river dart, it's a great spot for a picnic in the summer as well.

 The falls themselves have a mystical feel and offered a perfect backdrop to take stunning photographs of your visit.

-That being said the falls are pretty hard to find and the walk down to them is pretty steep, I would not recommend a visit in the winter and unless you are a competent hiker.
+That being said the falls are pretty hard to find and the walking route down to them is pretty steep making this one of the more challenging dartmoor walks, I would not recommend a visit in the winter and unless you are a competent hiker.
 If you are able to visit though, the waterfalls are a must visit for someone exploring Dartmoor.